zzx66699/Coursera/04 Process.md

 geographically-limited data

 ### 1.2 how to solve
-1. proxy the data
-use sample to do preliminary analysis use the data from another place/people with a similar size and demographic.
-make prediction or analyse trend based on the current data, and illustrate that it is the best model based on current situation.
+1. make prediction or analyse trend based on the current data, and illustrate that it is the best model based on current situation

+2. proxy the data
+use sample to do preliminary analysis
+use the data from another place/people with a similar size and demographic.

-2. collect more data
+3. collect more data
 ask more time for more information or change another dataset(if it is outdated)

-3. modify the business objective
+4. modify the business objective